Jeffrey Kitingan: Carbon credit deal

-In late 2021, Mongabay reported that Kitingan was involved in a carbon credit deal that was signed in October 2021 that declared 2 million hectares as protected areas, without the consultation of indigenous peoples residing there.
+In late 2021, Mongabay reported that Jeffrey was involved in a carbon credit deal that was signed in October 2021 that declared 2 million hectares as protected areas, without the consultation of indigenous peoples residing there.
 Civil society groups and indigenous leaders were critical over the secrecy of the agreement and whether the carbon accrediting company, Hoch Standard, had prior experience to implement it.

 Personal life

-Jeffrey is currently married to Cecilia Kitingan, a fellow native of Tambunan who hailed from a village named Kampung Monsok (he was from another village known as Kampung Karanaan), whilst he is separated from his Caucasian American wife, Susan.
+Jeffrey is currently married to Cecilia Edwin Yatam-Kitingan, a fellow native of Tambunan who hailed from a village named Kampung Monsok (for he was from another village known as Kampung Karanaan but has paternal ancestral roots through his father in Kampung Nouduh, as his mother is a native of Kampung Nambayan).
+His first wife Susan, from which he separated since the 2000s, is a Dusun from Keningau with mixed Caucasian/Eurasian (French/American/British) descent.

 In January 2021, Jeffrey tested positive for COVID-19 and underwent treatment at Queen Elizabeth Hospital in Kota Kinabalu, Sabah.
-Both Kitingan and his wife were recovered and discharged from hospital after about two weeks later.
+Both Jeffrey and his wife recovered and discharged from hospital after about two weeks later.